dapphub/seth/README.md

 > "Looks like a great set of CLI tools, very devopsy." —Andreas Antonopolous

 > "The Unix approach you've taken is perfect." —`immutability`

+:wrench: Seth is also the basis for other tools—such as the [MakerDAO CDP utility], which lets you interact with the Dai stablecoin system from your shell.

 Contents
 ------------------------------------------------------------------------